andreia/symfony-docs-pt-BR/book/service_container.rst

         // ...
     }

-Configuring the service container is easy:
+A configuração do service container é fácil:

 .. configuration-block::